 Communication is key

-Choosing a service such as RS ScanStock® can make this process even easier and more efficient.
+can make this process even easier and more efficient.
 “With ScanStock, our team does everything.
-We visit to check stock and reorder and then also replenish the stock,” says Free.
+We visit to check stock and reorder and then also replenish the stock,” says Graham.
 “It cuts the time and cost of managing low value, fast-moving Industrial supplies.
 In turn, this helps you to be more productive, letting your team get on with their job.”